ishworrsubedii/ishworrsubedii/README.md

 ### 💫 About Me:

-- 🔭 Currently immersed in diverse machine learning projects.
+- 🔭Currently immersed in diverse machine learning projects aimed at solving real-world problems.

-- 🌱 Dedicated to advancing expertise in Machine Learning and Data Science.
+- 🌱 Dedicated to advancing expertise in Generative AI and NLP.

-- 👯 Actively seeking collaborations focused on machine learning and data science initiatives.
+- 👯 Actively seeking collaborations focused on AI, machine learning, and innovative projects

-- 💼 Explore my professional profile: [Portfolio](https://portfolioofishwor.super.site/).
+- 💼 Explore my professional profile here: [Portfolio](https://ishwor-subedi.com.np/).

-- 💬 Open for discussions on all aspects of AI and ML!
+- 💬  I’m open to discussions on all aspects of AI and ML!

-- 📫 Reach me via email: ishworr.subedi@gmail.com.
+- 📫 Feel free to reach me via email at: **ishworr.subedi@gmail.com**